65 Gliders & Sailplanes

 Differentiating the previous expression with respect to C_L gives

-which must be equal to zero for a maximum or minimum.
+which must be equal to zero for the minimum value of C_D/C_L.
 Therefore, the value of C_L corresponding to the best glide condition is

 It has been shown previously that